Malfrats/OSINT-Map/README.md

 🧅 | **Leading to a `.onion` website**
 🧩 | **A web browser extension**
 ❗️ | **Offensive-OSINT that might alert the target**

-## 📥 Add a tool
-To add a tool to the map, follow [this guide](https://github.com/Malfrats/OSINT-Map/blob/main/ADD.md).

 ## 📢 For Update Notifications
 Twitter -> [@malfratsind](https://twitter.com/malfratsind)\
 Discord -> [Malfrats Industries](https://discord.gg/r3GMnHVx5H)\